MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-ide-orientation.experimental.md

 ## Quick Launch

 The **Quick Launch** box is a quick and easy way to do pretty much anything in Visual Studio.
 You can enter some text related to what you want to do, and it'll show you a list of options that pertain to the text.
-For example, say we want to increase the build output's verbosity to display additional details about what exactly build is doing:
+For example, imagine you want to increase the build output's verbosity to display additional details about what exactly build is doing.
+Here's how you might do that:

-1. Enter **verbosity** into the **Quick Launch** box.
+1. Type **verbosity** into the **Quick Launch** box.
 From the displayed results, choose **Projects and Solutions --> Build and Run** under the **Options** category.

    ![Quick launch box in Visual Studio](media/quick-launch-verbosity-dark.png)